 But productive employee engagement is just as important.
 The retail sector is known for having high rates of turnover and a lack of production.
 And though that might be the norm across the industry, it doesn’t mean it’s inevitable.
 High turnover rates and unproductive staff members are critically costly and inhibit long-term success.
 Focusing on your employees will create a better working environment, improved customer service, and a better all-around operation.

-Check out these employee engagement tips to improve your small business and both in your day-to-day and long-term.
+Check out these employee engagement tips to improve your small business, both in your day-to-day and long-term.

 What Are the Different Types of Employees?

 Understanding who your employees are and how they are motivated is an important first step in driving more employee engagement.